 Bonnie has attended numerous continuing education courses in sensory processing/integration, autism, cerebral palsy and behavior.
 She is certified in Neurodevelopmental Treatment, Sensory Integration & Praxis Tests, Integrative Listening Systems, Advanced Therapeutic Listening, and Interactive Metronome.

 Bonnie founded Emerge-A Child’s Place in March, 2001 in order to provide services to more children in the Triangle area, to train therapists to provide skilled and caring services and to develop a fully equipped state-of-the-art clinic.
 In September 2011 that dream was fully realized with the opening of the new, 6500 sq. ft. facility on University Drive in Durham.

-Bonnie has two grown children who are both part of the Emerge family.
+Bonnie has two grown children.
 When not working, Bonnie enjoys spending time with her grandson, creating art, reading, and traveling.